Gossamer-React/Lucid/README.md

 ## Contributing

 Lucid is currently in beta release.
-Please let us know about bugs and suggestions.
+Please let us know about bugs and suggestions at gossamer.lucid@gmail.com.
 Feel free to fork this repo and submit pull requests!
-Contact us at gossamer.lucid@gmail.com.

 ## Coming Soon